Cossey/geekmagic-controller/README.md

     image:
       oversize: crop        # crop | resize  (default: resize)
       cropposition: topright # top|left|bottom|right|topleft|topright|bottomleft|bottomright|center (default: center)
+      flip:
+        vertical: false  # flip image vertically before upload
+        horizontal: false # flip image horizontally before upload
+      rotate: 0 # rotate degrees: 0, 90, 180, 270 (default 0)
 ```

 When `oversize: crop` the controller will extract a 240x240 section from the incoming image based on `cropposition` (for example `topright` will select the 240x240 square from the top-right corner).
 When `oversize: resize` the controller will scale the image to fit within a 240x240 box and pad as needed to produce an exact 240x240 final image.

+The `flip` and `rotate` options apply image transforms before the image is uploaded to the device.
+They affect both images uploaded directly via `IMAGE/SET` and images generated via `IMAGE/GENERATE`.
+For GIFs, animation is preserved when possible by the Sharp pipeline.

 Note on device upload quirks: